How to extract images from pdf using GroupDocs.Parser in Java

 }

-Use the getImages() method of the Parser instance.
-This returns an iterable collection of PageImageArea objects, each representing an image in the PDF:
+Call the getImages() method of the Parser instance.
+It returns an iterable collection of PageImageArea objects, each representing an image in the PDF:

 Iterable<PageImageArea> images = parser.getImages();

-Iterate over each extracted image and save it using specified options.
-Here, we configure to save images in PNG format:
+Iterate over each extracted image and save it using the specified options.
+Here we configure the output format to PNG, fulfilling the save pdf images png requirement:

 ImageOptions options = new ImageOptions(ImageFormat.Png);